-We carried out this inspection on 22 August 2019 and before visiting, we looked at a range of information that we hold about the practice.
-We reviewed the last inspection report from January 2018 and from information submitted by the service in response to our provider information request.
+We carried out this inspection on 30 August 2019 and 5 September 2019 and before visiting, we looked at a range of information that we hold about the provider.
+We reviewed the last inspection report from November 2012 and from information submitted by the service in response to our provider information request.

-During our visit we interviewed staff (GPs, nurses and practice manager), observed practice and reviewed documents.
+During our visit we spoke with the clinical lead and the administrative staff, observed practice and reviewed documents.